Skalar/google_distance_matrix/README.md

 ## Configuration

-    Configuration is done directly on a matrix or via GoogleDistanceMatrix.default_configuration.
+    Configuration is done directly on a matrix or via GoogleDistanceMatrix.configure_defaults.
     Apart from configuration on requests it is also possible to provide your own logger class and set a cache.